 Sometimes certain scenarios are excluded because they are better covered by an individual policy.
 For example, most liability policies exclude certain computer-related losses, as this coverage would be insured through a cyber liability policy instead of general liability.

-Although sometimes unavoidable, here are a couple of endorsements that we would caution against.
+Although sometimes unavoidable, here are a couple of endorsements (portions that exclude coverage) that we would caution against:

 With this endorsement in place, coverage doesn't follow your business operation from location to location.
-An unendorsed commercial general liability policy would.
-Endorsed with this exclusion or limitation, the policy would only cover claims that happened at the address listed.
-This could affect coverage for off-site business dealings and parking lot liability, as well as numerous other ways.
+This is not ideal, because an unendorsed commercial general liability policy would cover your business anywhere you went in the US.
+If endorsed with this exclusion or limitation, the policy would only cover claims that happened at the address listed on the policy.
+This could impact coverage for off-site business dealings and parking lot liability, among other things.

 If you’re running a high-hazard business, you may find this endorsement on your insurance policy.
 It limits coverage to the operations listed on the endorsement.
 The operations description can be very broad (“construction”) or very narrow (“iron fence welding”).
 It is essential to read over this endorsement carefully in the context of your business operations.

 If the description of your business does not encompass everything you do, then you either need to amend the endorsement wording or remove it entirely.